Hopac/Hopac/Docs/Internals.md

 * a failure continuation (**DoHandle**), and
 * a work item or lightweight thread (**DoWork**).

-This is one of many tricks used in Hopac to reduce allocations and copying of data and improve performance.
-So, when a **DoJob** method is passed a **Cont** object, it actually receives all three of those "properties".
-In case of success, the job can then immediately call **DoCont**, or, in case of failure, it can immediately call **DoHandle**, or, in case the job needs to block, it can efficiently add the continuation, as a **Work** item (remember the **Next** field), into a relevant queue.
+This is one of many "tricks" used in Hopac to reduce allocations and copying of data and improve performance.
+So, when a **DoJob** method is passed a **Cont** object, it actually receives all three of those "capabilities".
+In case of success, the job can call **DoCont**, or, in case of failure, it can call **DoHandle**, or, in case the job needs to block, it can add the continuation, as a **Work** item (remember the **Next** field), into a relevant queue and return, which returns control to the worker thread loop, which then continues with another work item.

 In order to make the work item aspect really useful, the **Cont** class also contains the **Value** field.
 The **Value** field is there so that when a blocked job is finally resumed, the value that the continuation is expecting can be written to the **Value** field, and the continuation object can be pushed to a work item stack.
-And all of this can be done without having to allocate a new **Work** object.
-(On the other hand, this means that continuations are single threaded - one must be careful not to queue a single continuation object into multiple queues at the same time.)
+And this can be done without having to allocate a new **Work** object.
+(On the other hand, this means that continuations are one-shot or single threaded - one must be careful not to try to queue a single continuation object into multiple queues at the same time.)

 Let's make some of this more concrete by looking at the implementations of the